anxiqt/cpp/DSA.md

 A "data type" is a type together with a collection of operations to manipulate that type.

 An "abstract data type" (ADT) is the realization of a data type as a software component.
+The interface of the ADT is defined in terms of a type and set of operations on that type.
+The behavior of each operation is determined by its inputs and outputs.

+An ADT does not specify how the data type is implemented.
+These implementation details are hidden from the user of the ADT and protected from outside access, a concept called encapsulation.

+A 'data structure' is the implementation for an ADT.
+In an object-oriented language such as C++, an ADT and its implementation together make up a class.
+Each operation associated with the ADT is implemented by a member function or method.
+The variables that define the space required by a data item are referred to as data members.

+An object is an instance of a class, that is, something that is created and takes up storage during the execution of a program.

+Data types have both a 'logical' and 'physical' form.